Believe it or not, but you CAN purchase a home without a 20 percent down payment, you just need private mortgage insurance.

 Yes, your credit score impacts how much private mortgage insurance will cost you.

-A borrower with a higher credit score will most likely pay a lower monthly premium for PMI than someone with a lower credit score (with all other factors — down payments and mortgage amounts — being equal).
+A borrower with a higher credit score will pay a lower monthly premium for PMI than someone with a lower credit score (with all other factors — down payments and mortgage amounts — being equal).

 9. Is PMI good or bad?